DarkWav/SAC/README.md

 # VAC (VoidAntiCheat)

 ## An AntiCheat plugin for PocketMine-MP and Forks.
+Compatible with MCPE 0.15/16.X.

 ## Find The Wiki and Phar Downloads [Here](https://github.com/DarkWav/VAC/wiki).